Acupuncture effective on many points

 Hay fever, the downside of spring happiness

-The smell of a freshly mown meadow often evokes a feeling of joy in us.
-But for those who are sensitive to grass pollen, this also means a period full of sneezing, itchy eyes, and fatigue.
-With the warmer weather and an occasional rain shower, the amount of pollen in the air quickly increases.
-Many people will notice that in the coming period.
+The smell of a freshly mown meadow often evokes a sense of joy in us.
+But for those sensitive to grass pollen, this also means a period full of sneezing, itchy eyes, and fatigue.
+With the warmer weather and occasional rain showers, the amount of pollen in the air quickly increases.
+Many people will notice this in the coming period.

-Everyone has their own way of dealing with hay fever: from medication to simple household solutions.
-At Pollen News you can see when which pollen are in the air and find useful tips to reduce symptoms.
+Everyone has their own way of dealing with hay fever: from medication to simple home remedies.
+At Pollen News, you can see when which pollen are in the air and find useful tips to reduce symptoms.

 What can acupuncture mean?